FreeSync vs G-Sync – Which Is Best?

 AMD FreeSync Premium

-Don’t be discouraged by this name.
+Don’t be disheartened by this name.
 AMD has stayed true to its free-of-charge policy.

 Premium is undoubtedly an improvement when compared to the basic FreeSync, due to features such as the low framerate compensation (LFC), which fixes the range issue but only to a certain extent.

-It does this by adjusting the monitor’s refresh rate if the GPU’s output dips below the monitor’s FreeSync range.
+It does this by modifying the monitor’s refresh rate if the GPU’s output dips below the monitor’s FreeSync range.
 This is done by compensating for the dip, meaning if the range is 40-80Hz and FPS drops to 30, FreeSync Premium will adjust the monitor’s refresh rate to 60Hz.
-This is not a perfect fix, but it has worked thus far.
+This is not an ideal fix, but it has worked thus far.

-Another way AMD seeks to improve the range issue is with Premium certification.
-They state that for a monitor to support LFC and FreeSync Premium, they require a range of 2.5 or higher.
+Another way AMD seeks to enhance the range issue is with Premium certification.
+They state that for a monitor to support LFC and FreeSync Premium, they require a span of 2.5 or higher.
 This means that when the upper limit of the range is divided by the lower limit, it must not be below 2.5.

 G-Sync Ultimate